Dollar Declines As Strong European Data Boosts Euro

 Continue Reading Below

-The WSJ Dollar Index, which measures the U.S. currency against 16 others, fell 0.2% to 85.45, amid losses against the euro.
-The dollar after slipped less than 0.1% Thursday.
+The WSJ Dollar Index, which measures the U.S. currency against 16 others, fell 0.1% to 85.53, amid losses against the euro.
+The dollar slipped less than 0.1% Thursday.

 "The issue of the eurozone economy picking up relative to the U.S. is compelling," said Shaun Osborne, a currency strategist at Scotiabank in Toronto.